Introduction to Nomad Cluster Operation

 Then, make sure the client is in drain mode using the nomad node-status -self

-Alternatively, you can drain a remote node with the following command, substituting the node ID: To set up a mechanism for clients to shutdown in drain mode first and wait for all jobs to be finished before terminating the client, configure an ASG Lifecycle Hook that triggers a script when scaling down instances.
+Alternatively, you can drain a remote node with the following command, substituting the node ID: To set up a mechanism for clients to shutdown, first enter drain mode, then wait for all jobs to be finished before terminating the client.
+You can also configure an ASG Lifecycle Hook that triggers a script for scaling down instances.